 • if they were the applicant or had an application made against them.

-Don’t skip reference or credit checks because a tenant offers extra rent upfront.
-Never accept the tenant's application to rent the property until you’ve done all your checks and fulfilled all legal requirements.
+Do not skip reference or credit checks because a tenant offers extra rent upfront.
+Never accept the tenant's application to rent the property until you have done all your checks and fulfilled all legal requirements.

 Discrimination has detailed information about discrimination in relation to renting.